chris-godinho/2023-09-13-readme-generator/README.md

 ![A render of the app in execution](/assets/images/readme_render.jpg)

+A video of the app in use can be seen at <https://youtu.be/K7xPo8XiNj0>.

 ## Installation

 Clone this repo, then run "node index.js" in the "Develop" folder.